 - 1. Households with income at or below 30% of AMI. - 2.
 Households who have previously been homeless, especially households for which the head of household or applicant report having been homeless during the past two years. - 3.
 Households residing in "high impact" zip codes.
 The City defines "high impact" as those where residents are experiencing high rates of the COVID-19 infection, as well as other vulnerability factors. - 4.
 These factors and other household circumstances and characteristics associated with higher risk of homelessness are built into questions asked of applicants as part of the Homelessness Prevention Platform's risk assessment tool. - 5.
-Scores from this risk assessment are not used to determine eligibility but may be used to prioritize the order in which Providers work with at-risk households.

-- 6. If available resources are insufficient to serve all eligible households, the assessment score may be used to determine which applicant households are referred to other programs. - 7.
+Scores from this risk assessment are not used to determine eligibility but may be used to prioritize the order in which Providers work with at-risk households. - 6.
+If available resources are insufficient to serve all eligible households, the assessment score may be used to determine which applicant households are referred to other programs. - 7.
 Responses to questions not needed to determine eligibility or to track required demographic information are optional. - 8.
+Applicants who applied during ERAP Round 1 may be assisted again if: - a.
+They were not provided the entire rental amount that was in arrears at the time of their application (e.g. if the payment was less than 100% of rent owed then the applicant may, and should be, "topped off.") - b.
+If they have subsequently accrued new qualifying arrearages and have not exceed the 18 month maximum. - 9.
 Applicants who applied to the HPP portal after September 30, 2021, may only receive assistance one-time, even if the total assistance previously received does not exhaust the maximum month requirement per federal guidelines up to 18 months.
-Applicants who applied prior to May 17, 2021 and were served once before may be considered for a second time of assistance on the basis of a new application provided the combined applications do not exceed the total amount of months allowed.
 See chart below.

-Program CARES Act Oakland Round One (ERAP 1) Oakland Round Two (ERAP 1, 2, SRA2) Oakland Waitlist (SRA 2/State Loan) State of CA: Housing Is Key Date First Application Submitted August - December 2020 April 1, 2021 - May 17, 2021 September 30, 2021 - January 7, 2022 January 8, 2022- March 31, 2022 March 2021 - March 31, 2022 Assist if household submitted a second application?
+Program CARES Act Oakland Round One (ERAP 1) Oakland Round Two (ERAP 1, 2, SRA2) Oakland Waitlist (SRA 2/State Cash Flow Loan) State of CA: Housing Is Key Date First Application Submitted August - December 2020 April 1, 2021 - May 17, 2021 September 30, 2021 - January 7, 2022 January 8, 2022- March 31, 2022 March 2021 - March 31, 2022 Assist if household submitted a second application?
 Yes, may receive up to 18 months ERAP but only one time.
-Yes, can assist one time more, if they have not met the 18- month maximum.
+Yes, can assist one time more, if they did not receive full payment and/or have not met the 18-month maximum.
 No, as of March 31 st support is one time only.
 No, must not have received any ERAP before; one time only.
 Yes, we can assist one time only, if they have not met the maximum and State will no longer assist.

-^{}Agencies must inform applicants that this is a one-time payment.
+^{}Agencies must inform applicants returning for additional funds that this is a one-time payment.